FrontendMasters/front-end-handbook-2017/learning/self-direct-learning.md

 The resources include free material and paid material.
 Paid material will be indicated with [$].

 The author believes that anyone with the right determination and dedication can teach themselves how to be a front-end developer.
-All that is required is a computer connected to the web and some cash for books and video training.
+All that is required is a computer connected to the web and some cash for books and online video training.

 Below are a few video learning outlets (tech focused) I generally recommend pulling content from: